TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    The Blocks Palette showing the Block Categories

-The block categories and blocks are fully described in the *KookaBlockly Function Blocks Reference* section.
+The block categories and blocks are fully described in the :doc:`blocks` section.

 Script Controls
 ---------------

-At the top-left of the window, a set of buttons with which KookaBlockly scripts may be created, loaded, saved, run and stopped.
+At the top-left of the window, a set of buttons with which **KookaBlockly** scripts may be created, loaded, saved, run and stopped.

 .. figure:: images/script-control-buttons.png
    :width: 500
    :align: center

-   The KookaBlockly Script Control Buttons
+   The **KookaBlockly** Script Control Buttons

-The functions of each of the KookaBlockly Script Control buttons is:
+The functions of each of the **KookaBlockly** Script Control buttons is:

 New
   Empties the workspace to start a new script.
 If the current script contents have not been saved then a save prompt is given.